avniproject/avni-website/src/pages/blog/2022-05-04-avni-release-announcement.md

 ---------------------------------------------------------------------------

 ### Multiple sync strategies
-Now Avni provides multiple ways to sync a subject to the user's mobile device.
-By default subjects are synced based on their registered locations and this behaviour can be changed by changing "sync settings" under "advance settings" in the subject type page.
+Earlier Avni is used to provide only catchment based sync strategies where subjects would sync to the offline android app based subject's registered location and the catchment assigned to user.
+Now Avni provides more options on the subjects can sync to the user
+- Subject's Locations and Users Catchment
+- Direct Assignment to Users
+- Subject Attributes

 Read more about the feature and how to configure it in the [Avni readme](https://avni.readme.io/docs/sync-strategies).

 ![](/img/features/Sync_settings.png)